 When we were deciding on features and how the administrative side of the theme would work, our team whittled down our list to cut what nonprofits don’t really have much need for or that create unnecessary complications.
 We stripped out all of those unnecessary shiny objects, and instead provided people a clear recipe for a well-designed website that’s quick to launch.

 Pioneer is really easy to use, to update and to opt out of features that you don’t need.
 And because of that, it would be fairly difficult for someone, no matter how tech-savvy or not, to break the look of the site or end up with a site that just does not look very nice.
-With the support we provide through the review process and our Marketing Ally program, we also give people an easy avenue to see what they can do to improve the look of their site and help them create a site they can really be proud of.
+With the support we provide through the review process and our Marketing Advice program, we also give people an easy avenue to see what they can do to improve the look of their site and help them create a site they can really be proud of.

 What do you think nonprofits will love most about the Pioneer theme?